 - Creating a Career Map for the Psychological Professions

-Each of the psychological professions has a different training route, and there is to date no single resource where to access career information about the different professions.
+Each of the psychological professions has a different training route, and there was no single resource to access career information about the different professions.
 This can be confusing for those who wish to find out more about the career choices on offer.

-In order to address this gap, we have been creating an interactive career map which will be launched by March 2020.
-This will uniquely provide an electronic resource to inform career choices for those wishing to join the psychological professions workforce, or those wanting to find out more about the psychological professions.
+In order to address this gap, we have created an interactive career map that uniquely provides an electronic resource to inform career choices for those wishing to join the psychological professions workforce, or those wanting to find out more about the psychological professions.
+The career map can be found on our website here

 - Developing Leadership in the Psychological Professions